Singing lessons near me in Omaha, NE

 Vocal Warm-up: Tongue and Jaw Articulation

-Beatriz taught 23 days ago
+Beatriz taught about 2 months ago

 The student and tutor discussed vocal training for pop singing, focusing on foundational techniques such as breath support and vocal health.
 They explored the holistic nature of singing, requiring full-body engagement, and planned to develop a personalized approach based on the student's interests and musical preferences.